lingruis-cmu-F26/GitHub-recitation-g1/README.md

 # GitHub-recitation-g1
 Recitation Demo
-In-n-out has the best burgers!
+Five Guys has the best burgers!